Claude Schryer

 *

-My gesture of reciprocity for this episode is a donation to the Ottawa Riverkeeper.
+My gesture of reciprocity for this episode is to Post Carbon Institute.

-The post e110 drain – where do your bathwater go? appeared first on conscient. conscient is a bilingual blog and podcast (French or English) by audio artist Claude Schryer that explores how arts and culture contribute to environmental awareness and action.
+The post e143 defeatism – what are not ready to see? appeared first on conscient. conscient is a bilingual blog and podcast (French or English) by audio artist Claude Schryer that explores how arts and culture contribute to environmental awareness and action.

 ———-